-One of the popular approaches for solving (ii) is based on the \emph{plug-in} methods \cite{chen2020aos,chen2021statistical}, which aim to construct an estimator $\hat{\Sigma}_n$ of $\Sigma_{\infty}$ directly.
-Theoretical guarantees for these methods typically focus on non-asymptotic bounds on how close $\hat{\Sigma}_n$ is to $\Sigma_{\infty}$, often in terms of $\PE[\norm{\hat{\Sigma}_n - \Sigma_{\infty}}]$.
+One popular approach for solving (ii) is based on the \emph{plug-in} methods \citep{chen2020aos, chen2021statistical}, which aim to construct an estimator $\hat{\Sigma}_n$ of $\Sigma_{\infty}$ directly.
+Theoretical guarantees for these methods typically focus on non-asymptotic bounds for how close $\hat{\Sigma}_n$ is to $\Sigma_{\infty}$, often in terms of $\PE[\norm{\hat{\Sigma}_n - \Sigma_{\infty}}]$.
 At the same time, the analysis of these methods bypasses item (i) and the issues related to the rate of convergence in \eqref{eq:CLT_fort}.
-In our paper we suggest, to the best of our knowledge, the first fully non-asymptotic analysis of procedure for constructing the confidence intervals, based on the bootstrap approach \cite{efron1992bootstrap,JMLR:v19:17-370}, which avoids the direct approximation of $\Sigma_{\infty}$.
-Moreover, theoretical analysis of the underlying procedure together with the results on normal approximation with $\mathcal{N}(0,\Sigma_{\infty})$ from (i) shows that the same approximation rate can not be achieved by the plug-in methods, at least for a certain range of step sizes $\alpha_k$ in \eqref{eq:sgd_recursion_main}.
-Our key contributions are as follows: \begin{itemize}[noitemsep, nolistsep] \item We establish the non-asymptotic validity of the multiplier bootstrap procedure introduced in \cite{JMLR:v19:17-370}.
-Under appropriate regularity conditions, our bounds imply that the distribution of $\sqrt{n}(\bar{\theta}_{n} - \thetas)$ can be approximated, up to logarithmic factors, at a rate of $1/n^{\gamma-1/2}$ for step sizes of the form $\alpha_k = c_0/(k+k_0)^{\gamma}, \gamma \in (1/2,1)$.
-To our knowledge, this provides the first fully non-asymptotic bound on the accuracy of bootstrap approximations in SGD algorithms.
-Notably, this rate can be faster than the one that we can prove in \eqref{eq:CLT_fort}.
-Our rates improve upon recent works \cite{samsonov2024gaussian, wu2024statistical}, which addressed the convergence rate in similar procedures for the LSA algorithm and TD learning, respectively. \item Our analysis of the multiplier bootstrap procedure reveals an interesting property: unlike plug-in estimators, the validity of the bootstrap method does not directly depend on approximating $\sqrt{n}(\bar{\theta}_{n} - \thetas)$ by $\gauss(0,\Sigma_\infty)$.
-Instead, it requires approximating $\gauss(0,\Sigma_n)$ for some matrix $\Sigma_n$.
-The structure of $\Sigma_n$ and its associated convergence rates play a central role in our present analysis, both for the rate in \eqref{eq:CLT_fort} and for non-asymptotic bootstrap validity.
-Precise definitions are provided in \Cref{sec:gaus_approximation}. \item We analyze the Polyak-Ruppert averaged SGD iterates \eqref{eq:PR_estimate} for strongly convex minimization problems and establish Gaussian approximation rates in \eqref{eq:CLT_fort} in terms of the convex distance.
-Specifically, we show that the approximation rate $\kolmogorov(\sqrt{n}(\bar{\theta}_{n} - \thetas), \gauss(0,\Sigma_\infty))$ is of order $n^{-1/4}$ when using the step size $\alpha_k = c_0/(k+k_0)^{3/4}$ with a suitably chosen $c_0$ and $k_0$.
-Our result is based on the techniques suggested in \cite{shao2022berry} and \cite{wu2024statistical}.
-We also provide the lower bound, which indicate that our rate of normal approximation with $\mathcal{N}(0,\Sigma_{\infty})$ is tight in the regime $\alpha_k = c_0/(k+k_0)^{\gamma}$ with $\gamma \geq 3/4$. \end{itemize}
+In our paper, we present, to our knowledge, the first fully non-asymptotic analysis of a procedure for constructing confidence intervals based on the bootstrap approach \citep{efron1992bootstrap, JMLR:v19:17-370}, which avoids direct approximation of $\Sigma_{\infty}$.
+Moreover, theoretical analysis of the underlying procedure, together with results on normal approximation with $\mathcal{N}(0,\Sigma_{\infty})$ from (i), shows that the same approximation rate cannot be achieved by plug-in methods, at least for a certain range of step sizes $\alpha_k$ in \eqref{eq:sgd_recursion_main}.
+Our key contributions are as follows: \begin{itemize}[noitemsep, nolistsep] \item We establish the non-asymptotic validity of the multiplier bootstrap procedure introduced in \citep{JMLR:v19:17-370}.
+Under suitable regularity conditions, our bounds show that the distribution of $\sqrt{n}(\bar{\theta}_{n} - \thetas)$ can be approximated, up to logarithmic factors, at rate $1/n^{\gamma-1/2}$ for step sizes of the form $\alpha_k = c_0/(k+k_0)^{\gamma}$ with $\gamma \in (1/2,1)$.
+To our knowledge, this is the first bound on the accuracy of bootstrap approximations in SGD.
+Notably, this rate can be faster than the one obtained in \eqref{eq:CLT_fort}.
+Our results improve upon recent works \citep{samsonov2024gaussian, wu2024statistical}, which addressed the convergence rate in similar procedures for the LSA algorithm and TD learning, respectively.